We believe that the inclusion of new and missing voices is

-The Internet Freedom Festival’s Diversity & Inclusion Program is a collaborative initiative designed to give voice to underrepresented groups and give them more presence within the larger Internet Freedom community, providing them with the means to attend the Internet Freedom Festival, in April 2020.
+The Internet Freedom Festival’s Diversity & Inclusion Program is a collaborative initiative designed to give voice to underrepresented groups and give them more presence within the larger Internet Freedom community, providing them with the means to attend the Internet Freedom Festival.

 The fund is designed to tackle those issues that make participation in the Internet Freedom Community difficult for underrepresented groups.
 It allows these groups to not only take part in important conversations at IFF but, most importantly, design programs and agendas that provide space for these groups to collectively address the inequality and regional issues that have gone unaddressed by the community.
 The fund will be used according to recommendations given to us by these communities, providing: